CLina10/CLina10.github.io/README.md

 Every Project from me can be played online and you can go to the github project, just click on the links.

 ### Router
 This is a prototype for my first twin-stick-shooter.
 I wanted to show the conflict between electronic and manuel media.
 Enjoy!
 <li><a href="https://github.com/CLina10/Router">Project</a></li>

 ### Cam
 Cam is a little prototype-game which I have made in a course of my programming classes.
 It was my first try on a game and I hope you have fun playing it.
 <li><a href="https://github.com/CLina10/Cam">Project</a></li>

 ### Flipper
 Just a little something which I made for fun.
 Please remember that this is just a prototype.
 <li><a href="https://github.com/CLina10/Flipper">Project</a></li>

 ## Contact
 <a name="Contact"></a>
 <li><a href="https://github.com/CLina10">Github</a></li>
 <li><a href="https://www.linkedin.com/in/celina-wuschko-10aa3a162/">Linkedin</a></li>
-:email: Email:celina.wuschko@gmail.com
+Email:celina.wuschko@gmail.com
-:telephone_receiver: Phone:+49 160 8304312
+Phone:+49 160 8304312
-:house_with_garden: Adress:Landsberger Allee 99c 10407 Berlin
+Adress:Landsberger Allee 99c 10407 Berlin